acollant/GPT-Assistance-PR/datatsets/Readme.txt

-You will find the files (datasets) used in the paper. you will find the list of file used in the study at https://osf.io/njy43/
+you will find the list of file (datasets) used in the study at https://osf.io/njy43/